tock/book/src/course/thread-net/robustness.md

 > Do not forget to register a callback handler for Button 4, too!

 Now, whenever you press Button 4, your board should print output similar to the above.
-Because the kernel panics, it will loop forever and blink LED1 in a recognizable pattern.
+Because the kernel panic's, it will loop forever and blink LED1 in a recognizable pattern.
 You will need to reset the board to restart the Tock kernel and all applications.

 ## Switching the Fault Handler

-With this application fault implemented, we can now switch the kernel's fault policy to restart the offending application, instead of panicing the overall
+With this application fault implemented, we can now switch the kernel's fault policy to restart the offending application, instead of panic'ing the whole
-kernel:
+platform:

 ```diff
   // How should the kernel respond when a process faults.